 The United Nations and the world's regional human rights bodies work to protect, monitor, and advance human rights.
 Parties subject to international and regional human rights treaties are required to submit to international tribunals regular reports detailing their compliance.

-The international human rights system depends on active participation of civil society, including NGOs, nonprofits, the academic community, and activists.
+The international human rights system depends on the active participation of civil society, including NGOs, nonprofits, the academic community, and activists.
 By providing credible examples of human rights violations, participants draw attention to systemic problems and help end human rights violations.

 Using international justice mechanisms, The Advocates for Human Rights:

 Accessing the international human rights systems may seem discouraging.
 To help, The Advocates for Human rights created Human Rights Tools for a Changing World.
 Our guide makes it easy for NGOs, nonprofits, and activists to become involved in international human rights advocacy.